 - Reduce sodium by an average of 20% by 2021

 - Lessen added sugar in some sauces and meals by 2018

 - Expand grain options to ensure that 50% of rice foods include whole grains and legumes

 - Ensure that tomato-based foods include at least one serving of veggies

 Mars also highlighted their support for the FDA to release targets on how much sodium is appropriate for different foods, building on the recommendations from this year’s Dietary Guidelines for Americans.
 Releasing these standards would help all companies have clear goals to work toward.
 And, if food companies adopted voluntary targets, this would ultimately level the playing field and provide consumers with better food choices.
 We agree!

-Kraft has shown an interest in sodium reduction in the past, and hearing from concerned consumers like you will help motivate them to keep up their efforts.
+More than 2,100 letters were sent to Kraft-Heinz, asking to make healthier options a priority.
+The company has shown an interest in sodium reduction in the past, and hearing from concerned consumers like you help motivate them to keep up their efforts.

 Pledgers supported sodium improvements in school meals made by Dominos, Schwann’s, and Revolution Foods.

 Among many companies, Revolution Foods, Schwan’s, and Domino’s are offering lower sodium foods for school lunches.
 Revolution Foods even has a pizza that meets sodium standards targeted for the 2022 school year!
 Their leadership is helping to ensure that our children eat healthier.
 Now, that’s something we can be happy about.